TBD54566975/open-source-programs/projects/GETTING_STARTED_DWP.md

-# Getting Started with the Decentralized Web Platform (DWP)
+# Getting Started with the Web5 Decentralized Web Platform

-The Decentralized Web Platform provides the base for building decentralized applications.
+The Web5 Decentralized Web Platform provides the base for building decentralized applications.
 The principal component for this project is `dwn-sdk-js`, a JavaScript implementation of the [Decentralized Web Node Specification](https://identity.foundation/decentralized-web-node/spec/).
 The platform also contains identity services and primitives noted in the [Getting Started with SSI documentation](./GETTING_STARTED_SSI.md)

 This work is led by @mistermoe.
 You may engage with our growing community: